-Tuākana Science is a community open to all Māori and Pacific students.
-In addition to providing space to hang out, study and connect with other students, Tuākana offers opportunities at every stage of university study.

-From topic-specific tutorials, one-on-one sessions, and exam preparation for undergraduate students, through to scholarships, tutoring jobs and career mentoring for senior students, Tuākana aims to extend your academic and career development so you reach your full potential.
+Tuākana is a culturally safe educational community open to all Māori and Pacific students and staff, with spaces to hang out, study, and connect with other like-minded students.
+The programme aims to support and enhance the student experience while assisting you in your academic goals and career development with opportunities at every stage of your university journey, from topic-specific tutorials, one-on-one sessions, and exam preparation, to scholarships, research opportunities, tutoring, jobs, and career mentoring for senior students.

-science.auckland.ac.nz/Tuākana
+auckland.ac.nz/science/tuakana-programme